mmahfoud/tic-tac-to/README.md

 This is just for fun!

 # Screenshots
-As I had a fun time implementing dark and light modes. 😁 Look at this beauty:
+As I had a fun time implementing dark and light modes 😁, I am glad to share these screenshots with you!
+## Dark Mode
+Look at this beauty<br />
 ![Dark Mode][dark-mode]
+## Light Mode
-And if you prefer light mode:
+And if you prefer light mode:<br />
 ![Light Mode][light-mode]